Master of Public Policy (MPP)

 Unfortunately, UCLA has only a limited number of fellowships and assistantships for which non-U.S. graduate students are eligible.
 These are awarded to students who have demonstrated high academic achievement in their studies on this campus.
 International students are not eligible for support based solely on need.
 Therefore, international students are strongly advised to secure funds from their own sources.

 The Department of Public Policy does provide funding to the top applicants.
 As UCLA is a state-funded university with limited merit-based fellowship funds, it is difficult for us to provide international students with full funding.
 If your application is ranked among the top of our applicants, we may award you partial funding.
 Unfortunately, if you are not able to find the balance of your funds from other sources, it is unlikely that you would be issued a visa.
 Teaching Assistantships and Graduate Student Research appointments are also available to students selected on the basis of scholastic achievement.
 Again, students who are awarded these positions are competitively evaluated.
-Please note these positions are not guaranteed.
+Please note that these positions are not guaranteed.

 It is best to plan to have additional funding well beyond the minimum currently required and to indicate this on the Confidential Financial Statement.